walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

   </tbody>
 </table>

 ### Evaluating Your Model

-Now that we have a trained model, let's evaluate its performance.
-Loss is the algorithm's metric of driving the optimization to better results, but it's not a very humanly understandable metric.
-So let's look at the confusion matrix instead to see how our model is doing.
+Having trained the model, let's evaluate its performance.
+Whilst loss is the algorithm's metric of driving the optimization to better results, it's not a very humanly understandable metric.
+So let's look at the confusion matrix instead to see how well our model is performing.

 #### Confusion Matrix

-The confusion matrix compares the predictions and actual class of each image and shows us the results for all images in the validation set.
-In the confusion matrix below, we see that all cygnets in the validation set were correctly classified as such, whilst two of the ducklings were misclassified as cygnets.
+The confusion matrix compares the predicted with the true class for each image and shows us a summary for all images in the validation set.
+Below, we see that all cygnets in the validation set were correctly classified as such, whilst two of the ducklings were misclassified as cygnets.
 Overall not too bad an outcome.

 ```python
 interp = ClassificationInterpretation.from_learner(learn)
 interp.plot_confusion_matrix()
 ```

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/output_35_4.png" alt="" width="50%">
     <figcaption>Confusion Matrix</figcaption>
 </figure>

 #### Largest Losses

 For a more detailed view, let's go back to the losses.
-Using `interp.plot_top_losses()` function, we can display the images with the highest losses.
-A higher loss means that either the algorithm has correctly predicted the class of an image, but is not very certain of it or it has incorrectly predicted the class of an image (the more certain of an incorrect prediction the higher the loss).
+Using `interp.plot_top_losses()`, we can display the images with the highest losses.
+A higher loss means that either the algorithm has correctly predicted the class of an image, but is not very certain of it or it has incorrectly predicted the class of an image (the more certain of an incorrect prediction it is, the higher is the loss).

 ```python
 interp.plot_top_losses(10, nrows=2)
 ```

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/output_37_2.png" alt="Top losses" width="50%">